SuessVilliano/TRADE-HYBRID-PRO/Trade_Hybrid_Platform_Overview.md

 ## Technical Challenges and Solutions

+### Challenge: Real-time Data Processing
+**Solution**: Implemented the Message Control Plane (MCP) architecture with queue management and WebSocket broadcasting to handle high volumes of trading signals and notifications in real-time.

 ### Challenge: Data Synchronization
 **Solution**: Implemented a centralized UserContext model with event-driven updates to ensure all services have access to the latest user data without constant database queries.